 10. Write captions and use hashtags

-Caption your photos but keep them brief and use hashtags.
+Keep your caption brief and use hashtags.
 Hashtags are often used in a joking way, but they are also how millions of photos are found, and in turn, your account can be found.
 You can also check out Top Hashtags to see what’s popular on Instagram.
 The most popular hashtags (like #love, #happy, #tbt) range in the hundreds of millions of times used, so if you’re targeting a particular niche, consider using a more specific hashtag.

 11. Follow People and Engage!